-Preheat oven to 350°F. And grease a 9-inch round cake pan (or a square brownie pan like I used) with butter and line with parchment paper.
+- Preheat oven to 350°F. And grease a 9-inch round cake pan with cooking spray or (or a square brownie pan like I used) with butter and line with parchment paper.

-In a medium size bowl whisk together flour, cocoa powder, baking soda, and kosher salt and set aside.
+- In a medium size bowl whisk together dry ingredients; flour, cocoa powder, baking soda, and kosher salt and set aside.

-In a large bowl whisk together granulated sugar, egg, and melted butter until pale.
+- In a large bowl whisk together granulated sugar, and the wet ingredients; egg, and melted butter until pale.

 - Scrape batter with rubber spatula and pour it into prepared pan, and smooth top.

-Bake until a toothpick inserted in center comes out clean, 45 to 50 minutes.
-Let cake cool completely.
+- Bake until a toothpick inserted in center of the cake comes out clean, 25-35 minutes.
+Let cake cool completely on cooling rack.

 For the ganache

-Stir in powdered sugar and 2 tablespoons wine.
-Let stand at room temperature until slightly thickened then spread over cooked cake and serve with a glass of wine if you wish.
+- Stir in powdered sugar and 2 tablespoons wine.
+Let stand at room temperature until slightly thickened then spread over top of the cake and serve with a glass of wine if you wish.
 I added some shaved chocolate over the ganache but chocolate sprinkles would be great too.

 - Bake Time varies depending on oven.
 I like to start checking approx 5 min prior to cake being done.
 This cake bakes at approx 25-35 min in a 9x9 pan but up to 40-45 min in a 9 inch round cake pan